MicrosoftDocs/power-platform/power-platform/alm/conn-ref-env-variables-build-tools.md

 ![Missing connection ID](media/cref-evar-figure4.png)

-### Generate deployment settings file by cloning the folder
+### Option 2: Generate deployment settings file by cloning the solution

 After you have cloned a solution using Power Platform CLI, you get the following directory structure created on your computer: